 - Microwave until chicken is fully heated through.
 Start with 2 minutes cook time, check the chicken, then cook in 30 second to 1 minute intervals.

-Note: This is not my recommended method, but if you’re short on time it will do.
-It works better for shredded chicken and small pieces than it does for large pieces.
+Note: The microwave is not my recommended reheating method, but if you’re short on time it will do.
+It works best for shredded chicken, and small /cut-up pieces.
+It is the fastest method, but also most likely to dry out the chicken and leave you with unevenly-cooked spots.

 The Best Way to Reheat Chicken

-Here are a few notes and tips for reheating different cuts of chicken.
+Here are a few notes and tips for reheating different cuts of chicken, and my preferred methods.

-- Fried Chicken: Reheating in the oven is the best method.
-Place a wire rack in a rimmed baking sheet, and place the chicken on the rack so every piece of the chicken gets warm and crispy.
+Reheating fried chicken in the oven or Air fryer are the best methods to retain that super crisp skin.
+For the oven, place a wire rack in a rimmed baking sheet, and place the chicken on the rack so the chicken gets warm and crispy on all sides.
+Or follow the Air Fryer instructions above and get a similarly crisp finish in less time.

 Tips for Reheating Chicken

-- Internal Temperature should always reach 165°F. Insert a meat thermometer at the thickest part of the chicken to check the temperature after reheating.
+- Internal Temperature for reheated chicken should always reach 165°F. Insert a meat thermometer at the thickest part of the chicken to check the internal temperature after reheating.

 - Reheat chicken one time only after cooking and storing it.